Perugolate/RareFold/README.md

 # RareFold
-Structure prediction and design of proteins with noncanonical amino acids
+Structure prediction and design of proteins with noncanonical amino acids.

+RareFold predicts single-chain protein structures with noncanonical amino acids, but also designs novel peptide binders incorporating noncanonical amino acids through the framework EvoBindRare (below). \
+EvoBindRare designs binders based only on a protein target sequence.
+It is not necessary to specify any target residues within the protein sequence (although this is possible).
+Cyclic binder design is also possible.

 <img src="./RareFold.svg"/>